Black Rook Hold Mythic+ Guide

 Phase 2 (Dantalionax Phase)

-- You’re going to get a nice buff to your health, damage and healing to get you through this phase but unfortunately it’s running late and so you have to take the first Shadowbolt Volley without it.
+- You’re going to get a huge buff to your health, damage and healing to get you through this phase but unfortunately it’s running late and so you have to take the first Shadowbolt Volley without it.
 This occurs about 10 seconds into the phase and is highly likely to one shot anyone without an active defensive up.
 Your healer needs to have the party at 100% life before it hits; don’t lose anyone to this.
 Anyone who dies to this cannot be battle ressed (since they won’t get the buff).
+You CAN battle res anyone who survives this and dies to a later mechanic.

 - DoTs continue to tick while he’s away chucking beams.
 He’s away for about 23 seconds so you’ll want to refresh them.